sahilrajput03/sahilrajput03/archlinux-firstIntallNotes.md

   - In `alsamixer` you can toggle mute any device with `m`.
   - In `alsamixer`, you can toggle sound card with `s` or via `f6`.
   - In `alsamixer`, increase sound with `w` and decrease with `x` of any device.
 FYI: Use `q`/`z` and `e`/`c` for each side speakers.
 Yo!
-  - IN `alsamixer`, you can play sound throught two devices (say laptop speaker and earphone) as well i.e., unmute any the other device  and then increase the sound.
+  - In `alsamixer`, you can play sound throught two devices (say laptop speaker and earphone) as well i.e., unmute any the other device  and then increase the sound.
+  - In `alsamixer`, if you messed any settings like volume control or any sort of thing you can simply reset things with `pulseaudio -k` command (this restarts pulseaudio with default settings for all sound cards).

 - Pacman